CM2S/piglot/examples/output_parameters/description.md

 - a_in:    -7.918022
 - b_in:    10.000000
 ```
-As shown below, this solution is the optimal solution for the function under analysis.
+As shown below, this solution is the optimal solution for the analytical function under analysis.

 To visualise the optimisation results, use the `piglot-plot` utility.
 In the same directory, run